ms2176/Sudoku/README.md

 - **Graphical Interface**: Provides a visual representation of the Sudoku grid.
 - **Interactive Solver**: Allows users to solve the Sudoku puzzle by inputting numbers.
 - **Auto-Solver**: Pressing `Space` solves the Sudoku puzzle automatically.

----

-You can add more details or sections as needed, such as acknowledgments, troubleshooting, or specific usage instructions.
-Modify it according to your project's specific details and structure.